Mental Health and the Older Adult Certificate Series

 You will receive a framed, signed, and official certificate from UW-Madison for your participation in the “Professional Certificate Program on Mental Health Care and the Older Adult.”
-You will also receive a record of your 53 hours of instructional time or 5.3 Continuing Education Hour Units from UW-Madison, as well as a letter of acknowledgement from Dr. Suzanna Waters Castillo, Programs on Aging at PDAS.
+You will also receive a record of your 52 hours of instructional time or 5.2 Continuing Education Hour Units from UW-Madison, as well as a letter of acknowledgement from Dr. Suzanna Waters Castillo, Programs on Aging Behavioral Health Unit.
 Certificates will be presented to participants upon completion of all required coursework or may be awarded at the seminar on the day of certificate completion.

 How many CEUs will I receive?

-You will receive .5 CEUs (5 hours) for each seminar or a total of 4.0 CEUs, which equals 40 hours in addition to the 1.3 CEUs provided by the Summer Institute.
+You will receive 0.5 CEUs (5 hours) for each seminar or a total of 4.0 CEUs, which equals 40 hours in addition to the 1.2 Continuing Education Hours provided by the Summer Institute.
 The Department of Professional Development is an approved continuing education provider for licensed social workers and other human service and AODA professionals.

 How much does this certificate series cost?